OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/sd.rst

     log "Creating directory $DST_DIR"

--  **error\_message**: sends an exit message to oned surrounding it by separators, use to send the error message when a command fails.
+-  **error\_message**: sends an exit message to oned surrounding it by separators, used to send the error message when a command fails.

 .. code::